poppinss/indicative-rules/docs/sanitizations/trim.md

 category: sanitizations
 ---

-Remove whitespace from both sides of a given string.
+Removes whitespace from both sides of a given string.

 ```ts
 import { sanitizations } from 'indicative/sanitizer'